OlofT/AutoStandards/README.md

 ##Swift?

 There will be support for Swift in the future, I am still waiting for NS\_ASSUME\_NULL (at the moment we only have NS\_ASSUME\_NONNULL).
-I would like to do a complete rewrite in Swift, but since Swift lacks dynamism it does not seem possible at the moment, perhaps will be possible in the future.
-Swift 4 is supposed to get a lot more dynamism.
+I would like to do a complete rewrite in Swift, but I don't have much time, and can't let it go to waste.

 ##Auto Layout